Dehkt/32bit_ARM_Microprocessor/README.md

 - **B** (Branch)

 ## Implementation
-- The microprocessor is written using SystemVerilog.
+- The microprocessor is written in Verilog.
-- Currently only supports the **LDR** instruction.
+- Currently Supports LDR, STR.

-## Future Work
-- Extend support to additional instructions (STR, ADD, SUB, ORR, AND, B).